Buyer's Guide

 What happens when the battery needs replacing?

-The Wattman Mini Express uses eight 6V lead-acid batteries — a standard, widely available battery type.
+The Wattman Mini Express uses eight 6V lead-acid batteries, a standard and widely available battery type.
 Replacement is straightforward and does not require specialized technicians.
 Wattman USA carries parts and supports operators from Cape Coral, Florida, with U.S.-based availability for all service components.

 Is financing available for a Wattman electric train?